 Monitoring will be undertaken by vegetation surveys and photo monitoring.
 Monitoring will be undertaken prior to works being commenced to establish a benchmark for performance, and then will formally occur yearly through the establishment period (Year 1 to 3) then bi-annually until the VMP is fully implemented (Years 4 - 10).
-More frequent monitoring for years 1 to 3 is not recommended because the implementation of the management actions take time to take effect, and bi-annual monitoring would not reflect any changes in the community or results of implementing the VMP.
-Monitoring through contractual management and to assist adaptive management is to occur during summer (from November) approximately two weeks after a substantial rain event (25mm min).
+More frequent monitoring for years 1 to 3 is not recommended because the implementation of the management actions take time to take effect, and bi-annual monitoring through contractual management and to assist adaptive management is to occur during summer (from November) approximately two weeks after a substantial rain event (25mm min).
 Monitoring will be undertaken and results will be included in reporting of the wider Western Sydney Parklands Biodiversity Monitoring Program.